gradle/declarative-gradle/ROADMAP.md

 To discuss the roadmap and the related initiatives, use the `#declarative-gradle` channel on the [Gradle Community Slack](https://gradle.org/slack-invite)

+> **DISCLAIMER:** This roadmap is currently under discussion with the the team and key stakeholders,
+> so there may be significant changes to the deliverables and the timeline.

 ## Project Board